top of page

 NESTLINGS:

-If the baby bird is not feathered or has minimal feathering, put the baby bird back in the nest if you can - it’s a myth that parent birds will abandon babies if they’ve been touched.
+If the baby bird is not feathered or has minimal feathering, put the baby bird back in the nest if you can (and if you know for certain its the correct nest) - it’s a myth that parent birds will abandon babies if they’ve been touched.
 Watch continuously for at least an hour to make sure that the parents return to feed their chicks.
 If you cannot reach the nest or if parent birds do not return, please call 337-501-4523 as soon as possible.
 Refer to the Temporary Care Instructions for Birds above for proper care.

 HATCHLING.PNG